sf-wdi-19-20/modules/w2_d4_2_project_planning/README.md

 There is a lot to do in web development?
 Where do you start?
 What steps do you take first?

+These tools are the industry standard for web development and software engineering at all levels from the smallest startup to Airbnb.

 ### Analogy (What?)

+Putting on your pants while in the shower.

+Putting a baby on a bicycle.

 ### Key Take Aways & Key Snippets